 If you call us, please be patient.
 Our account representatives are here to help.
 However, call volume is high and it is taking us longer than normal to get to all calls.
 Thank you for your understanding.

 For each month you are in the COVID Protected Status, we will report your account to the credit bureaus with the status your account was in when you notified us that you were impacted by COVID-19, essentially freezing the status of the account.
 We will also report a special code that indicates your account has been affected by a declared disaster.
 For customers whose credit reporting was frozen, we will report a "D" in your payment history will show a “D” during the months credit reporting was frozen, which indicates that no information is available for that reporting period.

 Please review the FAQs below for additional information.

 Q. What does it mean to have my credit reporting frozen?

-A. During the time you are impacted by COVID-19 we will continue to report the status your account was in at the time you notified us that you are impacted.
+A. During the time your account was in the COVID Protected Status, we will report the status your account was in at the time you notified us that you are impacted.
 For example, if your account was reported as current when you notified us, it will continue to be reported as current, even if you do not make a payment.
 However, if your account is being reported with a frozen delinquent status and you bring the account current while you are impacted, we will report the current status.
-As of October 1, 2020 (or after October 1, 2020 for customers in the states listed above), your account status will no longer be frozen, and the account will be reported with the status your account is in at that time.
+As of the date we resume normal credit reporting, your account status will no longer be frozen, and the account will be reported with the status your account is in at that time.
 Even after the account status is unfrozen, we will continue to report a "D" in the payment history will show a “D” during the months credit reporting was frozen.

-Q. When will reporting on my credit be frozen and how long will it stay frozen?
+Q. When will reporting on my credit be frozen?